KartikaySr/KartikaySr/README.md

 Computer Science (AI & ML) undergraduate focused on building scalable backend systems, real-time applications, and data-driven software.

-Work centered on:
+My work sits at the intersection of:
-- Backend and distributed systems engineering
+- Backend and distributed systems
-- Machine learning system design
+- Machine learning workflows
-- Data pipelines and ETL workflows
+- Data pipelines and automation
-- Real-time architectures using WebSockets
+- Real-time systems using WebSockets

-Approach driven by system design, performance optimization, and reliability.
+I focus on building systems that are reliable, structured, and easy to scale.

 ---